JakeLi2001/mini-sql-projects/animal_shelter/README.md

 This dataset is from Kaggle.
 It contains 3 CSVs:
 1. Austin_Animal_Center_Intakes.csv: The status of animals as they arrive at the Animal Center.
 2. Austin_Animal_Center_Outcomes.csv: The status of animals as they leave the Animal Center.
 3. Austin_Animal_Center_Stray_Map.csv: Map data that shows all stray cats/dogs that are currently listed in AAC's database for no longer than a week.
+(Not going to use this becuase it only has 16 rows)

 ## 5 Questions
 1. What are the top 3 most common names for dogs and cats per sex?